Ivybridge: Transport

 Ivybridge has long been a staging post on the Exeter to Plymouth road dating back to the 13th century and the "Ivy Bridge" was the only way over the River Erme at the time.
 The bridge itself is still in use to this day taking cars (one-way) and pedestrians across the river.
 In the 1830s a new bridge was built at the top of Fore Street (approximately 130 yards down the river).
 It is now used as a 1-way road across the river for vehicles and a separate pedestrian bridge lies alongside it.
 Another bridge (Marjorie Kelly Way/B3213, built in the 1990s) is situated at the bottom of Fore Street.
 In 1974 the A38 road was opened linking Ivybridge to Plymouth and Exeter.
 It was the first major trunk road for Ivybridge and was bypassed at the B3213, which runs through the centre of Ivybridge and connects it to the nearby villages of Bittaford and Wrangaton.

 The first railway station at Ivybridge was not complete when the South Devon Railway was opened, but was brought into use six weeks later on 15 June 1848.
 The building was situated on the north side of the track, immediately to the west of Ivybridge Viaduct.
 Passenger trains were withdrawn in 1959 and the goods facility closed in 1965.
 On 15 July 1994 a new station was opened on a new site costing £380,000, outside the town, to the east.
 It is operated by Great Western Railway who run links to London Paddington via Exeter and also south west to Cornwall.
 The station is advertised as a Park and Ride for the nearby city of Plymouth, although the level of service is infrequent and sporadic.

-The town has a bus service (Gold) to Plymouth, Totnes, Paignton and Torquay operated by Stagecoach South West.
+The town has a bus service 80 to Plymouth, Totnes, Paignton and Torquay operated by Stagecoach South West.
 It operates a half hourly route with Ivybridge as a primary stop.
-The X38 bus to Exeter is every 2 hours, and is also operated by Stagecoach South West.
-Plymouth Citybus operate the hourly 20A service to Plymouth, via Lee Mill and Plympton.
+The 38 bus to Exeter and Plymouth is every 2 hours, and is also operated by Stagecoach South West.
+Plymouth Citybus operate the 20/20A service to Plymouth, via Lee Mill and Plympton.
 This is a popular bus with shoppers, as it calls at the Tesco Superstore in Lee Mill.